Douglous-Sobei/Prison_Helicopter_Escape/README.md

 > Specifically, I answered the following questions:
 - In which year did the most helicopter prison break attempts occur?
 - In which countries do the most attempted helicopter prison breaks occur?

+> in my efforts of getting data, got the data from the [List of helicopter prison escapes](https://en.wikipedia.org/wiki/List_of_helicopter_prison_escapes) Wikipedia article.

+> finally, in answering my questions, I got the following:
+- Most helicopter prison break attempts occurred in 1986, 2001, 2007 and 2009, with a total of three attempts each.
+- The country with the most helicopter prison escape attempts was France